kaushik2901/async-endpoints/README.md

 A modern .NET library for building asynchronous APIs that handle long-running operations in the background.
 AsyncEndpoints provides a clean, efficient solution for processing time-consuming tasks without blocking the client, using a producer-consumer pattern with configurable storage and retry mechanisms.

+For complete documentation and more details, visit [asyncendpoints.com](https://asyncendpoints.com).

 ## Key Features

 - **Asynchronous Processing**: Execute long-running operations in the background without blocking clients